-Oxide 2 is a mens Anti-Static safety boot, that prevents the build-up of static electricity within your body by dissipating it through the sole.
+Oxide 2 is a men's anti-static safety work boot that prevents the build-up of static electricity within your body by dissipating it through the sole.

 The heavy-duty side zip allows for ease of access whilst the high-quality full-grain leather offers a water-resistant upper.

-Engineered with a premium dual-density polyurethane midsole, the outside layer is firm for abrasion resistance and the inside is super soft to make it our most cushioned work boot yet.
+Engineered with a premium dual-density polyurethane midsole, the outside layer is firm for abrasion resistance whilst the inside is super-soft to make it our most cushioned work boot yet.

 The Oxide also features an SRC rated slip-resistant outsole.